exercism/csharp/docs/GENERATORS.md

 Sometimes, it might make sense to not define a test method's data inline, but as variables.

-An example of this is the [crypto square](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/CryptoSquare.cs) generator, which indicates that both the test method input as well as the expected value, should be stored in variables:
+An example of this is the [crypto-square](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/CryptoSquare.cs) generator, which indicates that both the test method input as well as the expected value, should be stored in variables:

 ```csharp
 protected override void UpdateTestMethod(TestMethod testMethod)